jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ## Soldiers
 Set: S.H.I.E.L.D. vs. Hydra
-Several characters have the new Soldier Keyword Power, which allows them to work together to take out an enemy.
+Several (Hydra) characters have the new **Soldier** Keyword Power, which allows them to work together to take out an enemy.
 When a Soldier appears, put -1/-1 counters equal to the number of Soldiers on your side onto an unprotected enemy Supporting Character.
 The more Soldiers you have, the better they’ll be at hurting an enemy.

 ## Spider-Gwen
 Set: Legacy